CorwinSheffield/CPI-Analytics-Tracker/README.md

 - Scheduled, parallelized ingestion of CPI data from the BLS API
 - Keeps track of fetched data to avoid duplication
 - Error and success logging of automated job, as well as retries for the automated process
-- REST endpoints that support manual data fetching, analytics, and a full-text search of the PostGreSQL database of sectors that serves analytics on successful match like month-over-month, year-over-year, average, cumulative, and standard deviation for inflation
+- REST endpoints that support manual data fetching, analytics, and a full-text search of the PostGreSQL database
+- Provides metrics: month-over-month, year-over-year, average, cumulative, and standard deviation for inflation

 ## Stack
 - **Java + Spring Boot** for the service layer